-51. When a former special delivery messenger had service in the clerk craft prior to the special delivery messenger craft merger, was the employee's seniority restored to the date of the initial clerk craft service upon merging the crafts?
+55. When a former special delivery messenger had service in the clerk craft prior to the Special Delivery Messenger Craft merger, was the employee's seniority restored to the date of the initial Clerk Craft service upon merging the crafts?

-Response: No. The employee's prior clerk craft seniority is not recovered.
+Response: No. The employee's prior Clerk Craft seniority is not recovered.

-52. When full-time or part-time regular clerks agree to a mutual exchange in accordance with Article 37.2.D.7, do they exchange duty assignments?
+56. When full-time regular clerks agree to a mutual exchange in accordance with Article 37.2.D.7, do they exchange duty assignments?

-Response: No. When full-time or part-time regular clerk craft employees make mutual exchanges, they take the seniority of the junior of the two employees involved and are reassigned as unencumbered full-time or part-time regular employees.
+Response: No. When full-time regular Clerk Craft employees make mutual exchanges, they take the seniority of the junior of the two employees involved and are reassigned as unencumbered full-time regular employees.
 They do not exchange duty assignments.

-53. Can Part-time Flexible clerks agree to a mutual exchange?
+57. Can Part-time Flexible clerks agree to a mutual exchange?

-Response: Yes; however, mutual exchanges are limited to clerks in the same status, (i.e., FTR to FTR, PTR to PTR, PTF to PTF).
+Response: Yes; however, mutual exchanges are limited to clerks in the same status, and level (i.e., FTR to FTR, or PTF to PTF).